natasha-pel/ProgrammingAssignment4/README.md

 In the original dataset there are training and test observations but in this project they are merged into one file.

 The file contains one observations per one person for one activity.
-This means that if there were more observations per (person,ativity) pair they were grouped together and for each variable the average value is shown.
+This means that if there were more observations per (subject,activity) pair they were grouped together and for each variable the average value is shown.

 License:
 ========